 Published Mar 29, 2018; last updated Apr 3, 2019.

 As a small business owner, do you ever feel like you’re drowning in a sea of business buzzwords?
 If so, don’t worry — there won’t be any mention of “synergy” here.
 Instead, let’s talk about lead management and opportunity management.
-Although they may sound like trendy buzzwords, they’re actually critical functions for every small business.
+Although they may sound like trendy buzzwords, they’re actually critical processes for every small business.
 Not sure what the difference is?
 Keep reading to learn more.

-First things first — what are leads and opportunities?
+What are leads and opportunities?

 Take note — there are different schools of thought about what defines a lead versus an opportunity.
 Some sources describe a lead as a contact you don’t know much about, and they become an opportunity once they express interest in buying from you.
 However, this metamorphosis mindset can be confusing.
 That’s why Method:CRM makes it simpler for you to manage both leads and opportunities.